-In Lecture 2 we proved that that computing PARITY on n inputs requires unbounded fan-in depth d circuits of size $2^{n^{\Omega(1/d)}}$.
+In Lecture 2 we proved that computing PARITY on n inputs requires unbounded fan-in depth d AND/OR circuits of size $2^{n^{\Omega(1/d)}}$, and that the same bound applies for computing MAJORITY by AND/OR/PARITY circuits.
 When d is a fixed constant, the required circuit size for PARITY grows exponentially in the input size.
-However, if we set d to equal $\log n/\log\log n$, this bound does not say anything and for a good reason: PARITY on n bits can be computed by a circuit of depth $\log n/\log\log n$ and size O(n).
-Similar considerations apply for MAJORITY.
+However, if we set d to equal $\log n/\log\log n$, this bound does not say anything and for a good reason: PARITY on n bits can be computed by a circuit of depth $\log n/\log\log n$ and size O(n), and so can MAJORITY.

 What happens when the depth of the circuit becomes logarithmic in the input size?
-To make things a bit easier, today we will look at circuits of bounded fan-in, that is a circuit in which each gate takes in a constant number of inputs from previous layers.
-For such a circuit to meaningfully compute a function on n bits, its depth must be at least $\Omega(\log n)$, for otherwise it would be too small to examine all its inputs.
+We will look at circuits of bounded fan-in, that is a circuit in which each gate takes in a constant number of inputs from previous layers.
+For such a circuit to compute interesting functions on n bits, its depth must be at least $\Omega(\log n)$, for otherwise it would be too small to examine all its inputs.
 To obtain the simplest "reasonable" model of such circuits we will think of the depth as growing at the rate of $K \log n$ for some constant K. Which functions require large circuits of this type?

-Surprisingly, we do not know of a single "explicit" function that provably requires circuits of this type of size that grows even super-linearly in n (even though there are many examples of functions for which this is believed to be true).
+Although there are many candidate examples, we do not know of a single "explicit" function that provably requires log-depth circuits of size that grows even super-linearly in n.
 Nevertheless, such circuits are quite interesting for the following reason.
-One of our motivations for studying restricted depth circuits was to understand parallel computation; however, bounded fan-in circuits of logarithmic depth turn out to be equivalent to branching programs, a model of sequential computation.
+One of our motivations for studying restricted depth circuits was to understand parallel computation.
+Bounded fan-in circuits of logarithmic depth turn out to be equivalent to branching programs, a model of sequential computation.